News

 The most effective way to use Training Mode is as part of a regular review cycle:

-1. Play your game (on any server — Pandanet, OGS, Tygem, WBaduk, wherever)
+- Play your game on any server (Pandanet, OGS, Tygem, WBaduk, wherever)

 Not Just for Strong Players

-A common misconception is that AI review (and by extension, Training Mode) is only useful for dan-level players.
-In reality, it works at every level — the mistakes are just different.
+Some people think AI review is only useful for dan-level players.
+Not true.
+It works at every level.
+The mistakes are just different.

 A 15 kyu might save capturing races and basic life-and-death positions they missed in their games.
 A 5 kyu might practice direction of play and when to tenuki.
 A 3 dan might drill subtle endgame sequences and ko timing.